 Tips

-- If using dried chickpeas, soak them overnight before cooking them; once cooked, you may want to remove the skins by running the cooked chickpeas under cold water.
-USe your fingers to remove the skins.
+- If using dried chickpeas, soak them overnight before cooking them; once cooked, you may want to remove the skins by running them under cold water.
+Use your fingers to remove the skins.

 - For canned chickpeas, drain and rinse the chickpeas in a colander to remove the aquafaba or save the aquafaba in a separate container for another recipe.

-- The salad flavor enhances overtime, so refrigerating it for an hour or so is recommended before serving.
+- The salad flavors enhance over time, so refrigerating it for an hour or so is recommended before serving.

 - Serve as a side dish or a main salad.